ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Use digital tools for corporate accountability

 Platforms like [Carbon Tracker](https://carbontracker.org/) and [OpenSecrets](https://www.opensecrets.org/research-tools) allow citizens to monitor corporate emissions and political lobbying in real time.
-Share these findings publicly to pressure laggards—social media scrutiny has forced many firms to improve environmental policies.
+Share these findings publicly to pressure laggards, social media scrutiny has forced many firms to improve environmental policies.

 ### Advocate for the "30x30" initiative